Mindful Command A framework for truly skilful leadership

 Throughout my life, I’ve always loved to move, but now the movement is different.
 It’s more about bending and flexing - like a willow tree.
 The roots of a willow tree go very deep, keeping it well grounded and able to bend and flex in the wind.
 Here where I live in the French Alps, willow trees can be bent double by an avalanche and then, when the snow melts, flex back into their original shape.
 Pine trees, on the other hand, are easily uprooted.

-Now my mantra for myself and others is #bemorewillow - grounded yet flexible, responding with more ease to whatever life throws at us.
+Now my mantra for myself and others is #bemorewillow - grounded yet flexible, responding with grace to whatever life throws at us.

 Inner Stability